 But when considering all the factors that accompany this decision, whether to take a pension annuity option over an available lump sum option becomes more about control than it does the amount of the payment.

-There was a time when employees worked until they could no longer physically do their job, and when they retired they died shortly after.
+There was a time when employees worked until they could no longer physically do their job, and when they retired, they died shortly thereafter.
 What we see today is employees retiring much sooner in the cycle and living longer, which translates to significantly higher pension costs that are simply unsustainable.

 The concern here is that when you retire and are relying on an annuity payment from a pension, you are placing a lot of trust in the pension calculations.
 And if the calculations are off, there is not enough insurance to recover the loss.

-A Lump Sum Gives You More Control of Your Assets
+A Lump Sum Puts Control of Your Assets in Your Hands

 I began this article by suggesting that the decision to take a pension annuity payment over an available lump sum option often rests on which option provides the greatest income.
 But when you add it all up, the decision to accept a lump sum offer is more about controlling and preserving your future income sources than it is the annuity payment you are promised from the pension.